BriteCore/Design-Team-Projects/README.md

 BriteCore is a web-based platform insurance companies use to manage their business.
 Insurance agents usually act as sales representatives for insurance companies.
 They market various policies and coverages to people, in return for a commission from the insurance company.
 In most cases, agents are not directly employed by an insurance company.
 Instead, an agent will work with several different insurance companies and try to get the best deal for their customers.

-Sometimes, agents are successful enough that they will form an agency.
-This is an independent business that employs multiple agents.

-An insurance company can manage the agents and agencies work with from the 'Contacts' (basically a CRM) module of BriteCore.
+Agencies are independent businesses that employ multiple agents.
+An insurance company can manage the agents and agencies they work with from the 'Contacts' (basically a CRM) module of BriteCore.

 The current design displays all the agents working for an agency, and displays contact information for each one, along with contact information for the agency itself.